-A program at the Center for Documentary Studies (CDS) explores the meaningful ways in which documentary approaches and methods can inform, and be informed by, journalism’s evolution in the digital era: the Susan E. Tifft Initiative on Documentary and Journalism, part of CDS’s emerging Documentary Lab (DocX), will bring together documentary artists, journalists, media professionals, independent publishers, and others working in text, photography, radio, and film.
-The DeWitt Wallace Center for Media & Democracy at Duke’s Sanford School of Public Policy is partnering on the project.
+The Tifft Initiative at the Center for Documentary Studies (CDS) explores the meaningful ways in which documentary approaches and methods can inform, and be informed by, journalism’s evolution in the digital era: the Susan E. Tifft Initiative on Documentary and Journalism, part of CDS’s emerging DocX lab, will bring together documentary artists, journalists, media professionals, independent publishers, and others working in text, photography, radio, and film.
+The DeWitt Wallace Center for Media & Democracy at Duke’s Sanford School of Public Policy is a partner on the project.

-The Susan Tifft Fellows, the inaugural program of the initiative, will be selected from an international pool of women media artists, journalists, and documentarians for a one-week creative residency at CDS.
-Fellowships will be granted by invitation for ongoing work that experiments with and pushes forward issues at the intersection of documentary and journalism and that explores narrative forms, digital expression, and stories that contribute to a more just, inclusive world.
-Documentary photographer Nina Berman was the inagural Susan Tifft Fellow in 2017.
+The Susan Tifft Fellows, the inaugural program of the initiative, are selected from an international pool of women media artists, journalists, and documentarians for a one-week creative residency at CDS.